cbeck88/visit_struct/README.md

 For MSVC 2013, the basic syntax is supported, but I don't believe the intrusive syntax can work without `constexpr` support.
 Again, patches welcome.

+Much thanks again to Jarod42 for significant patches related to MSVC support.

 ## Licensing and Distribution

 **visit_struct** is available under the boost software license.